Japan keeps searching for crew of U.S. Osprey after crash at sea, asks U.S. to ground the planes temporarily

 Tuesday's crash took place very close to shore, fueling fear among the Japanese people after a series of incidents with the aircraft that one day, an Osprey could plunge out of the sky onto their heads and kill innocent civilians.

-It's a contentious issue, and part of the wider contentious topic of the huge U.S. military presence in Japan, where there are some 50,000 American personnel stationed.
+It's a contentious issue, and part of the wider contentious topic of the huge U.S. military presence in Japan, where some 50,000 American personnel are stationed.

 While the bilateral defense alliance has remained solid, there's been tension for many years, and Tuesday's crash will fuel it — in part because, while Japan's Coast Guard scrambled ships and helicopters as soon as local fishermen raised the alarm, the U.S. military will likely take over the recovery and the investigation into the crash and, for the most part, exclude the Japanese.